jdi-docs/jdi-light/source/includes/_tutorial.md

 [STEP 29:19.507] : Check that 'About Page' is opened (url CONTAINS '/about/';
     title EQUALS 'About Baeldung | Baeldung')
 ```

-Now we can write our test using this UI Objects and execute it<br/>
+Now we can write our test using this UI Objects and execute it<br/><br/>
-- This test scenario is pretty clear <br/>
+- This test scenario is pretty clear and based on real UI elements<br/>
 - We can easily update elements on UI Objects without going through all tests<br/>
 - We have all meta data about pages in one place and can open them and validate from tests without urls and title duplication in code <br/>
-- JDI Light tests are stable: that means that if by some reaons Selenium can't perform and action with element, JDI Light will retry to find element and re-execute an action <br/>
+- JDI Light tests are stable and will not fail in cases where Selenium throws exceptions (like _StaleElement_ or _NoSuchElement_)<br/>
 - We will get the following text in the log: <br/>
 Exactly what we do in our test with all the details and without any effort from our side.
 Fabulous! <br/>
 <br/><br/><br/><br/>